 V2V Security Course

-We are pleased to offer the instructional and lab materials on this page to the community — for free — as the foundation for a 3-4 week training course on connected vehicle security.
+We are pleased to make the instructional and lab materials on this page openly available to the community as the foundation for a 3–4 week training course on connected vehicle security.

-Disclaimer: Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Security Agency.
+Acknowledgment: Prior versions of these materials were developed with support from the National Security Agency (NSA).
+This material is based upon work supported by the National Science Foundation (NSF) under Award No. 2239931.
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the NSA or NSF.

 Hands-on Lab Activities